-The Kunsthalle Friart Fribourg has staged groundbreaking exhibitions throughout its history, with Swiss solo debuts by Jimmie Durham & David Hammons (1993), Thomas Hirschhorn (1995), Marc Dion (1995), Dominique Gonzalez-Foerster (1996), Renée Green (1996), Julia Scher (1996), Thomas Hirschhorn (1995), Valentin Carron (2002), Steven Parrino (2002), Latifa Echakhch (2010), Cameron Rowland (2016), and Charlotte Johannesson (2024).
-Following in this tradition, it has most recently presented the first solo exhibitions in Switzerland by artists such as Sara Deraedt (2024), Sky Hopinka (2024), Ei Arakawa (2023), Georgia Sagri (2022), Hamishi Farah (2021), Calla Henkel & Max Pitegoff (2020), or Dorota Gawęda & Eglė Kulbokaitė (2020).
-The Kunsthalle also regularly stages research-oriented historical archival exhibitions, such as Film Implosion! – Experiments in Swiss Cinema and Moving Images (2015), Eduardo Paolozzi (2016), and Ketty La Rocca (2020).
+The Kunsthalle Friart Fribourg has presented major first exhibitions in Switzerland by artists such as Roman Signer (1992), Jimmie Durham & David Hammons (1993), Bernd & Hilla Becher (1994), Christian-Philipp Müller (1994), Thomas Hirschhorn (1995), Marc Dion (1995), Shirin Neshat (1996), Dominique Gonzalez-Foerster (1996), Renée Green (1996), Julia Scher (1996), Georges Adéagbo (1997), Steven Parrino (2002), or Latifa Echakhch (2010) throughout its history.
+Following in this tradition, it has recently presented and commissioned artists such as Sara Deraedt (2024), Ei Arakawa (2023), Georgia Sagri (2022), Hamishi Farah (2021), Calla Henkel & Max Pitegoff (2020), Lucie Stahl (2018), or Cameron Rowland (2016).
+The Kunsthalle also regularly stages research-oriented historical archival exhibitions, such as Charlotte Johannesson (2024), Ketty La Rocca (2020), Eduardo Paolozzi (2016), Film Implosion! – Experiments in Swiss Cinema and Moving Images (2015), or Trix and Robert Haussmann (2014).

 You can find a selection of articles on the history of the Kunsthalle Friart Fribourg in our archive.